-There’s no doubt that Long Exposure Photography is a popular technique amongst you; it’s the subject of our best-selling eBook, it’s the subject of several of our most popular articles and it’s the subject of most questions I receive through our newsletter.
+There’s no doubt that Long Exposure Photography is a popular technique amongst landscape photographers.
+It’s the subject of my best-selling eBook, it’s the subject of several of our most popular articles and it’s the subject of most questions I receive through our newsletter.

-These are the most frequently asked questions about long exposure photography and the answers to them:
+Below I’ve collected some of the most frequently asked questions about long exposure photography, and the answers to them:

 No. You do not need a remote shutter for long exposure photography.
 However, it will be beneficial to have in many scenarios.